jazzbre/bgfx-beef/README.md

 ## Prerequisites
 - Visual Studio 2019 Community/Professional (it can be built with other versions though, check build_windows_vs2019.cmd for more information)
-- To initialize submodules run
-   *git submodule init*
-   *git submodule update*
+- To initialize submodules run *git submodule init*  and *git submodule update*
 - To build prerequisites run *build_windows_vs2019.cmd*